-A: To check whether a CID is on a given Gateway’s denylist, you can attempt to resolve the CID on the Gateway and get the HTTP response code, which will inform you if it has been denied or not.
-Each denylist is maintained by the operating organization separately - there is no global denylist for the whole IPFS Network.
+A: To check whether a CID is on a given gateway’s denylist, you can attempt to resolve the CID on the gateway and get the HTTP response code, which should inform you if it has been denied or not.
+Each denylist is maintained by the operating organization separately - there is no denylist for the whole IPFS Network.

 Q: The denylist does not seem to be part of the decentralised infrastructure.

-A: Any individual or organisation can run a Public IPFS Gateway and operate their own denylist.
-In that sense, the (content of the) denylist is not dictated by a centralised entity.
+A: Any individual or organisation can run an IPFS gateway and craft their own denylist.
+The content of the denylists is not dictated by a single entity.